LunaticNeko/hackboy/README.md

 # hackboy
 Hack-Boy 9001 is a cryptanalytic toolkit for RobCo TERMLINK systems.
 Also known as Hacking in Fallout 3, New Vegas, and 4.

-Developed by NeCo Corporation, provided to you by C.I.T.
+Developed by NeCo Corporation, provided to you under the C.I.T.
 License.
 (4thwall: MIT License)

 ## Requirements
 * A terminal or PC (Hack-Boy 9001 is not yet available in holotape format.)